developeregrem/symfony-routes-converter/README.md

 ## Tests

 I've used it for my Symfony project and tested it with Symfony 5.4 and 6.0 and PHP 8.
 If you wan't to use it please review the code and check whether it fits to your needs.
-Feel free to adopt it.
+Feel free to adapt it.